Catallactic/catallactic-site/docs/whitepaper.md

 #### 4.2.6.
 Considerations for Funding

+Democratization of funding with local or global investors.
+A instrumentalization of FFF funding.

 On launching a CryptoCommodity, the monetary policy will follow an Utility Token pattern so not a collateral will be initially required by law.
 This makes launching a currency friendly for any citizen which has a real world project.

 Special attention must be paid to compliance.